 - Without the need for consumables, there is little to no cleanup once work is complete

 - The use of a portable press tool and no flame means that installers can work in close proximity at the same time (i.e., deck coverings and bulkheads can be prepared while fittings are pressed into watertight, permanent positions)

 The combination of the above elements has allowed St. Johns Ship Building to save tremendous labor and made pipe work easier for employees to complete.
 This has provided more avenues for profit and a more consistent product — the combination of which benefit vessel builders and owners alike.

-Ready to learn more about Viega’s ocean approved technology?
+Ready to learn more about Viega’s ocean approved technology that can help improve your shipbuilding manufacturing process?
 Find additional details here.